Lampeter Green Burial Grounds

 David Morrison, Coordinator, email@example.com

--Guest lecturer in Funeral and Burial Law, Penn State Law School; Head Trustee, Lampeter and Cambridge Green Burial Grounds; Co-convener, Lancaster MM (PA) Care Group for Death and Dying; Member, Board of Directors, PA Cemetery Assn.
+-Guest lecturer in Funeral and Burial Law, Penn State Law School; Trustee (with Mike Kinch), Lampeter and Cambridge Green Burial Grounds; Co-convener, Lancaster MM (PA) Care Group for Death and Dying; Member, Board of Directors, PA Cemetery Assn.
 (PACCFA).